ngs-ai-org/splitty/README.md

 **Note**: The checks if positions are within contig boundaries is only enforced in the vcf format, not in the tsv format !

+Both, fragment and paired read fusion detection uses annotation to provide additional information of the involved genes (transcripts).
+Importantly, if a annotation file is present the notion for known fusions is `GeneA--GeneB` with `NA` for unknown elements e.g. `GeneA--NA`.
+If no annotation is present, this though replaced by the chromosome names, e.g. `ChrA--ChrB` or `ChrA--ChrA` and never defaulting to `NA`.

 ### Splitty fragment

 It's main function is to predict and annotate fusion positions based on a contig alignment against a reference genome.
 There is not necessarily a limit to the length of an aligned contig but it is unlikely to work well on any given short reads.

 ```bash